 After a dip in sales in April, the housing market in Austin rebounded strongly, resulting in a 2020 yearly percentage increase higher than 2019.
 Current homes for sale in 2021 are running $30 to $70k above the asking price.

 Why is this?
 The answer is an old one: supply and demand.
-More sellers have taken houses and condominiums off the market due to fears of lower home values due to the pandemic.
-Fewer listings has led to more demand for properties on the market.
+More sellers have taken houses and condominiums off the market due to fears of lower home values due to the pandemic and people are still moving to Austin every day.
+Fewer listings have led to more demand for properties on the market.
 Rather than home values decreasing, homes for sale in Austin are maintaining the same increases as before the pandemic.
 With tech moving in at lighting speed, the demand will only grow higher.

 Landing a house or condominium in today’s competitive landscape is a challenge.
 For many buyers, purchasing a home in Austin now means navigating two issues: losing out on a home purchase due to a large discrepancy between the appraisal value and seller’s price, and ending up in a contract you can’t afford.
 But there are tricks that can keep you navigate both issues, and one of those tricks is an appraisal waiver.